 Are you a great leader?
 Are you nurturing leadership skills?

 You can be a great leader, but sometimes your work environment is just not offering you the opportunity and tools to grow personally and professionally.
 At Cimpl, our leadership team is dedicated to sharing their incredible knowledge and vision, and that is a big part of why we have been named Best Small and Medium Employers in Canada and in Quebec for two years in a row!

 In fact, we’re doing so well, our customers are now trying to learn the Cimpl way of leading and nurturing employees (I am not exaggerating.
 Companies have started to train with us to learn our methods of employee engagement).
 Contact us if you want to become a better leader.
-Alternately (and/or additionally), if you need help control IT and telecom expenses, schedule a demo and see how software developed by great leaders work for you!
+Alternately (and/or additionally), if you need help controlling IT and telecom expenses, schedule a demo of our telecom expense management platform and see how software developed by great leaders work for you!